aspnet/AzureSignalR-samples/samples/EventGridIntegration/README.md

     git clone git@github.com:aspnet/AzureSignalR-samples.git
     ```

 - In the repository, there're two Event Grid integration samples using different languages.
-For the JavaScript sample, investigate to
+For the JavaScript sample, navigate to

     ```bash
     AzureSignalR-samples/samples/EventGridIntegration/javascript
     ```

-- If you want to use C# sample, investigate to
+- If you want to use C# sample, navigate to

     ```bash
     AzureSignalR-samples/samples/EventGridIntegration/csharp